Fayssal Bazzi

-Fayssal Bazzi (فيصل بزي; born 1982) is an Australian-Lebanese actor.
+Fayssal Bazzi (فيصل بزي; born 1982) is a Lebanese-Australian actor.
 He was nominated for the 2018 AACTA Award for Best Actor in a Supporting Role for his role in The Merger and again in 2020 for Measure for Measure.

 Early life

 Bazzi was born in Beirut, Lebanon, to a Lebanese father and a Syrian mother.
 As his mother was a French teacher, Bazzi learned to speak French fluently alongside Arabic.
 When he was 3 years old, his family moved to Australia after the Lebanese Civil War.

 When immigrating to Australia, the Bazzis lost their immigration records.
 Bazzi was often bullied as a child as he did not initially speak English.
 His parents transferred him to a Catholic school, and he eventually learned English after a teacher decided to personally teach him.
 He was inspired to become an actor by that teacher.